-iv) "The Hon'ble Supreme Court of India ("SC") by their order dated February 28, 2019, in the case of Surya Roshani Limited & others v/s EPFO, set out the principles based on which allowances paid to the employees should be identified for inclusion in basic wages for the purposes of computation of Provident Fund contribution.
+- i) Guarantee given by Bank on behalf of the Company Rs.10 Lakhs (31 March 2020: Rs.
+10 Lakhs). - ii) Claims against the Company, not acknowledged as debts Rs Nil (31 March 2020: Rs.
+Nil) - iii) Disputed demands in respect of Income-tax: Rs Nil (31 March 2020: Rs.
+Nil) - iv) "The Hon'ble Supreme Court of India ("SC") by their order dated February 28, 2019, in the case of Surya Roshani Limited & others v/s EPFO, set out the principles based on which allowances paid to the employees should be identified for inclusion in basic wages for the purposes of computation of Provident Fund contribution.
 Subsequently, a review petition against this decision has been filed and is pending before the SC for disposal.
-In view of the management, the liability for the period from date of the SC order to 31 March 2020 has been provided in the books of account.
+In view of the management, the liability for the period from date of the SC order to 31 March 2021 has been provided in the books of account.
+The same has also be paid subsequently.
 Further, pending decision on the subject review petition and directions from the EPFO, the impact for the past period, if any, is not ascertainable and consequently no effect has been given in the accounts."

-Note 36: Disclosure relating to employee benefits as per Ind AS 19 'Employee Benefits'
+Note 35: Disclosure relating to employee benefits as per Ind AS 19 'Employee Benefits'

-Defined benefit obligations and short-term compensated absences

-Defined benefit plan
+A Defined benefit obligations and short-term compensated absences i) Defined benefit plan ii) Short-term compensated absences